sidxz/inspec-handler/README.md

 Use inspec_handler resource to automatically run a set of inspec tests in the client's machine at the last phase of the chef-client run.

 # Usage
-inspec_handler resource  in your cookbook will run all the inspec tests for all the recipes that exists in your run list.
+inspec_handler resource in your cookbook will run all the inspec tests for all the recipes that exist in your run list.
 These tests are placed in the client node at a certain directory defined by the run_path.

 ```ruby